 Our automated testing suite is written in Python and I was and still am involved in decisions concerning design and future of it.
 There are also a couple of supporting libraries in which I am involved too.

 I must also mention my project that I started to support the testing framework overhaul: Widgetastic.
 I took all my experience with solving Selenium quirks, added inspiration from Django models, functionality we need in our testing system, then a bit of brainstorming - and this library was born.
 You can read more about it on the link.
-It is already used in some parts of the testing system (Feb'17) and the big conversion is imminent with me being converting one part of the UI descriptive part to this new system and continually modifying the library with the required functionality.
+By the end of '17 all parts of UI representation were converted to this system.
+And this library is also used in one or two somewhat related projects as I was told.

 Ruby is my second language of choice, I personally like Python more but Ruby has its charm and sweet spots when you understand how the language works.
-The product I test is written in Ruby and even I sometimes code something small for it.
+The product I tested is written in Ruby and even I sometimes coded something small for it.

 C and C++ were the languages that I used the most during studies but I no longer actively use them.
 I also have some command of Java (both PC and Android) and Lisp-like languages, but I don't use them.

-Since ManageIQ manages virtualization platforms, I am exposed to various virtualization technologies but the ones that I am the most familiar with are Openstack and docker.
+Since ManageIQ manages virtualization platforms, I was exposed to various virtualization technologies but the ones that I am the most familiar with are Openstack and docker.
 I even have experience installing Openstack.